 Should we be paying cash and rewarding good grades?

-Related: How much pocket money should we give our kids?
-Pocket money app
+Related: How to create an effective reward systemHow much pocket money should we give our kids?

 Why do some parents pay cash for good grades?

-"Many parents like to reward their kids when they get good exam results,” says Louise Hill, co-founder and COO of GoHenry.
-"Often, the reward is in recognition of how hard they have seen their child work, or because a high grade has been achieved.
+"Many parents like to reward their kids when they get good exam results," says Louise Hill, co-founder and COO of GoHenry.
+"Often, the reward is in recognition of how hard they have seen their child work or because a high grade has been achieved.
 However, it can be a divisive issue.
-Some parents feel that rewards hinder self-motivation and others feel it's a form of bribery.
-As with all parenting issues, it’s important to do what's right for you and your child."
+Some parents feel that rewards hinder self-motivation, and others feel it's a form of bribery.
+As with all parenting issues, it's important to do what's right for you and your child."

 Should I pay cash for grades?

-"Rather than rush in with rewards that your child may feel are unwarranted, don't be afraid to talk about how they felt they did,” says Louise.
-“You may be surprised at how honest they will be about their effort levels and anxieties around the exams.
-In the long term this could prove more rewarding and helpful than a one-off gift."
+"Rather than rush in with rewards that your child may feel are unwarranted, don't be afraid to talk about how they felt they did," says Louise.
+"You may be surprised at how honest they will be about their effort levels and anxieties around the exams.
+In the long term, this could prove more rewarding and helpful than a one-off gift."

 How much cash are people giving?

-Along with the one in four (23%) parents who have promised a lump sum of cash in exchange for good grades and the one in twenty (4%) paying per individual grade, a further one in five (20%) have promised gifts if their child achieves good results.
-However, for many parents, it’s not just about ensuring their teens get top marks.
-90% say they use rewards to help their kids take their studies seriously and work hard.
+According to research by financial services provider, OneFamily, some parents pledge £150 per child.
+And along with one in four (23%) parents who have promised a lump sum of cash in exchange for good grades and one in twenty (4%) paying per individual grade, a further one in five (20%) have promised gifts if their child achieves good results.

 1. Driving lessons